 Over the years, we’ve received more pitches than we can count, and even more direct submissions on top of that.

-And so, if you have a great idea for a story related to fitness, sex & relationships, health, business & money, or a generally cool lifestyle idea, we would love to hear it.
+If you have a great idea for a story related to fitness, sex & relationships, health, business & money, climate change & science, or a generally cool lifestyle idea, we would love to hear it.